-The Hearing Panel may take legal or procedural advice from its Legal Adviser (who will be the Monitoring Officer or someone appointed by them) at any time during the hearing or during the Hearing Panel's deliberations.
+The Hearing Panel may take legal or procedural advice from its Legal Adviser (who will be the Monitoring Officer or someone appointed by the Monitoring Officer or someone appointed by the Monitoring Panel's deliberations.
 The substance of any advice given to the Hearing Panel will be shared with those present at the hearing.